shamba-admin/shamba/shamba/README.md

 #### Run the Server

+First, ensure that the static files are generated from the `./client` directory.
+Follow the instruction in the [client README.](./client/README.md)

 From the `./server` directory, run the server in _development_ mode: `poetry run fastapi dev main.py`

 Go to: `http://127.0.0.1:8000/main/#/`